Mid-contract price rises: How they work

 This is because Ofcom currently allow providers to increase prices of both in-contract and out of contract customers as long as the price increase is clearly specified at the point of sale and in the terms and conditions.

-This is true therefore of all the providers listed in the table above where they specify that prices will increase, whether or not they give an actual amount.
-So, this includes BT, Plusnet, TalkTalk, Sky, NOW Broadband, and Vodafone.
+This is true therefore of all the providers listed in the table above where they specify that prices will increase by a particular amount, including BT, EE, Plusnet, TalkTalk, Vodafone, and Virgin Media.

 We may increase our charges under this agreement at any time.
 We may also change these terms and conditions, the equipment, and the services that we have agreed to provide to you.